ibm-cloud-docs/vpc/storage-known-issues.md

 When performing file share operations with the CLI or API, the snapshot size field defaults to 1 in the response when a snapshot is created and to 0 otherwise.
 This value does not represent the actual size of the snapshot for regional shares.

-### Cross-regional replication for zonal file shares in Chennai
+### Cross-regional replication for zonal file shares in Chennai-Airtel
 {: #zonalfileshare-CRR-IN}

-Cross-regional replication for zonal file shares is not supported in the Chennai  region.
+Cross-regional replication for zonal file shares is not supported in the Chennai-Airtel  region.

 ## Backup for VPC service
 {: #backup-service-known-issue}